How to Professionally Ask For an Update at Work: Tips + Examples

 Step #2: Avoid cliché corporate jargon

-It’s up there with “circle back” in terms of the amount of negative feelings it can cause to people on the receiving end of these phrases.
+It’s up there with “circle back” in terms of the amount of negative feelings it can cause to people receiving these messages.

-Hence, you should refrain from using cliché business phrases that no one likes to hear in corporate communication.
+So, try to avoid using cliché business phrases no one likes to hear in corporate communication.

 Example #1: What kind of phrases you shouldn’t use when formulating your update requests